 Although marking the fore-edge of a book had been done for centuries, it is often thought the development of the hidden fore-edge painting began in the mid-seventeenth century by London bookbinders Stephen and Thomas Lewis.
 It grew more renowned under the auspices of King Charles II’s royal bookbinder, Samuel Merne.
 The popularization of the art form, however, is most closely associated with Edwards of Halifax, an 18th– early 19th-century bookbinding family located in Pall Mall, London.
 Bookbinders like Edwards of Halifax hired artists to paint scenes on the edges.
 These artists would use watercolor, and then the edges were typically decorated in gilt.

 The scenes were not always original; some artists copied images from paintings and wood engravings.
 In fact, in many cases, the subject of the fore-edge was not related to the content of the book.
 Looking at the double fore-edge painting on one of the Library’s copies of Washington Irving’s The Sketch Book of Geoffrey Crayon, Gent., we see scenes of Boston and Philadelphia.
 Though The Sketch Book never once mentions these cities, this was a clever way to advertise to an American audience.

 One of the difficulties in tracing the provenance of a book’s fore-edge painting is that artists often did not sign their name to their work.
 Therefore, paintings are often connected to a particular bookbinder.
-For instance, late 19th century London bookbinder John Fazakerley was known for creating books with fore-edge paintings.
+For instance, late 19th century Liverpool bookbinder John Fazakerley was known for creating books with fore-edge paintings.
 Yet because the artists did not sign their names, the fore-edge paintings of Fazakerley bound books are associated with him.
 To confound matters, many twentieth century fore-edge paintings were often created on books that were published in earlier centuries.